 Caesars Palace’s Reinvention Continues With New Rooms And Mr Chow

-Last updated: August 18, 2016 at 3:24 pm.
-Posted by Emma Trotter in Caesars Palace, Las Vegas Hotels, Las Vegas Restaurants, OMNIA Las Vegas Nightclub.
+Last updated: October 4, 2016 at 11:23 am.
+Posted by Emma Trotter in Caesars Palace, Caesars Palace 50th Anniversary, Las Vegas Hotels, Las Vegas Restaurants, OMNIA Las Vegas Nightclub.
 12 Comments on Caesars Palace’s Reinvention Continues With New Rooms And Mr Chow.

 Talk about a golden anniversary kick-off!
 Just in time for its 50th anniversary, Caesars Palace has unveiled chic, new hotel rooms at the 587-room Julius Tower, a splashy $75 million renovation of the former Roman Tower.

 Like a sleek aesthetic?
 The design-minded, modern rooms and suites are classically inspired, but awash with contemporary touches.
 Bursts of freesia yellow and Aegean blue stand out among the neutral color palette and textured fabric décor.
 The beds “wow” with upholstered headboards incorporating mirrored panels framed in bronze.
 The stylish bathrooms are even better, featuring a floating double sink, stone shower with glass enclosure, and lighted vanity mirrors.